Musique

 Symbolique 1993

 "This is impressive music to admire.
-The compositions are
+The compositions are all

 Jim Cornall, Trax (Canada)